 - Slowly open the main valve whilst holding a flame near the first burner (right one)

 - Let it burn for a minute until the flame turns blue.
 The flame heats up the generator, turning the liquid fuel into vapor, creating a better and more efficiënt flame.

-- Turn down the choke lever.
+- Turn down the choke lever after a few minutes.
 You're ready to cook!

 - If necessary, ignite the second burner (left one) by opening the valve on the side and holding a flame near the burner.
 You may need to adjust the main valve accordingly.